orangejulius/asrs-data/README.md

 # Contents

+As the files exceed Github's 100MB limit, they are hosted on the Internet Archive

-ASRS Data extracted as csv [Github](https://github.com/orangejulius/asrs-data/raw/master/asrs-extracted.tar.bz2) [Archive.org](https://archive.org/details/asrs-extracted.tar)
+ASRS Data extracted as csv [Archive.org](https://archive.org/details/asrs-extracted.tar)

-Raw data as an Oracle DB dumpfile [Archive.org](https://archive.org/details/AsrsDatabaseoracleDump) (oops, too big for Github)
+Raw data as an Oracle DB dumpfile [Archive.org](https://archive.org/details/AsrsDatabaseoracleDump)

 # License
 As a work curated by NASA, ASRS data _should_ be in the public domain.
 However the ASRS database is